 In the past 10 years many young graphic designers have expanded their roles to include “brand strategist” in their LinkedIn bios.
 That’s a good thing, because it demonstrates an awareness that branding goes beyond logos and color palates.

-Plus, it’s good for business… they can procure larger budgets than what they’d get for a typical brand identity project.
+Plus, it’s good for the designer’s business… they can procure larger budgets than what they’d get for a typical brand identity project.

 But design chops do not equate to expertise in brand strategy development.